Oxidized Phospholipids

 Formula of 1-palmitoyl-2-(5-oxovaleroyl)-sn-glycero-3-phosphocholine

-Once such oxidized lipids are formed, an immediate effect is membrane disruption with increased permeabilization, while formation of covalent adducts with membrane proteins can further damage membrane integrity.
+Once such oxidized lipids are formed, they immediate cause membrane disruption with increased permeabilization, while formation of covalent adducts with membrane proteins can further damage membrane integrity.
 When there is a double bond in the truncated remnant, i.e., to form a γ‑oxoalkenal phospholipid, the molecule is highly reactive, and for example, it can selectively interact to cross-link apolipoprotein A1 in high-density lipoproteins (HDL) in plasma (Michael addition).
 This impairs the cholesterol efflux mediated by apoA1 and may contribute to the loss of atheroprotection by HDL in vivo.
 Inflammatory pathways can be inhibited by stimulation of the peroxisome proliferator-activated receptor (PPARγ) for which the alkyl phospholipid sn-1-hexadecyl-2-azelaoyl-phosphatidylcholine is a specific and high-affinity ligand.

 It should be noted that hundreds of such oxidized lipid species are formed in tissues of all kinds under innumerable physiological conditions, but the biology of only a handful of model compounds have been studied in any detail, mainly diacyl forms with a few plasmalogen analogues.
 On the other hand, fewer molecular species are often observed in vivo than might be expected from experiments in vitro.
 Oxidized lipids of this kind tend to accumulate in tissues of the elderly, often in the lung, where they can potentiate the induction of damaging inflammatory agents.